psf/requests/docs/user/quickstart.rst

 Basic Authentication
 --------------------

 Many web services require authentication.
-There many different types of authentication, but the most common is HTTP Basic Auth.
+There are many different types of authentication, but the most common is HTTP Basic Auth.

 Making requests with Basic Auth is extremely simple::